Prayers for Israel, Gaza/Palestine, Ukraine and South Sudan including videos and other resources Click here for more details

 Schools will be on holiday when VJ 80 happens, but our parishes are encouraged to involve people of all ages in marking the day; it could be through special services, flying flags and ringing bells (if they are able to do so).

-Rt Rev. Philip North, Bishop of Blackburn, says: "The 80th anniversary of VJ Day, coming so soon after VE80 in May, marks another deeply meaningful occasion for our nation.
+Rt Rev. Philip North, Bishop of Blackburn, said today: "The 80th anniversary of VJ Day, coming so soon after VE80 in May, marks another deeply meaningful occasion for our nation.

 "It is a time to reflect with heartfelt gratitude on the bravery and sacrifice of those who served around the world to secure the peace and freedoms we cherish today.

-“So, once again, I invite all our churches throughout the County to take part in these commemorations.
-To mark the moment in services; to ring out bells; lift up prayers for peace and open their doors as places of remembrance and unity for their communities.
+“So, once again, I invite all our churches throughout the County to take part in these commemorations on the day and over the weekend ahead.
+Mark the moment in our services; ring out our bells; lift up prayers for peace and open our doors as places of remembrance and unity for our communities.

 "As we honour those who gave so much, may we also renew our dedication to shaping a world rooted in Jesus' teaching; a world of justice, compassion and lasting peace.”